acorncache/acorn-cache/README.md

 cache entry.

 4. `must_revalidate` -
-When set to `true`, it will override the ability to serve stale content.
-With this configuration, AcornCache will not use a cache entry after it becomes stale without first revalidating it with the origin server.
+When set to `true`, the content of the cache will be checked against the origin server using `ETag` or `Last-Modified` headers.
+With this configuration, AcornCache will not use a cache entry without first revalidating it with the origin server.

 These four options can be set either as defaults or for individual page rules.
 Default settings apply to any page that AcornCache is allowed to cache unless